fjahr/lightning-mw/02-peer-protocol.md

 acceptance of the new channel.
 This is the second step toward creating the funding transaction and both versions of the commitment transaction.

+Most importantly it includes the blinding factor that the fundee has chosen.

 1. type: 33 (`accept_channel`)
 2. data:
    * [`32`:`temporary_channel_id`]